-Policy 11: Central Business District - The Central Business District (CBD) designation is intended to establish the downtown area as the historic heart of Coburg.
+Policy 11: Central Business District - The Central Business District designation is intended to establish the downtown area as the historic heart of Coburg.
 The CBD is the location for smaller scale commercial and business facilities, civic buildings and city functions, and mixed use.
 The Central Business district will be historic and pedestrian-oriented in character.

 Finding: The proposed amendments largely affect the Central Business District development regulations in the zoning code.
-This district contains vacant properties where development will significantly contribute to the character of the historic downtown corridor.
-The intention of the proposed amendments within the Central Business District, both the form-based code overlay and formula business restrictions, is to protect the historic assets and special environment, both natural and manmade, of the community so that the uniqueness of Coburg may flourish without inappropriate changes.
-The unregulated proliferation of formula businesses would frustrate this goal and lessen the Central Business District's appeal.
+This zone contains vacant properties where development will significantly contribute to the character of the historic downtown corridor.
+The intention of the proposed amendments within the Central Business District, both the form-based code overlay and prohibited use of formula-based businesses, is to protect the historic assets and special environment, both natural and manmade, of the community so that the uniqueness of Coburg may flourish without inappropriate changes.